RachWalm/dog-api/README.md

 #### Request adopt viewing

-This can be accessed with correct AUTHORISATION via the [url](https://dog-rescue-dd90e2b7e4a8.herokuapp.com/request_adopt/)
+This can be accessed with correct via the [url](https://dog-rescue-dd90e2b7e4a8.herokuapp.com/request_adopt/)

 Fields :